An Exceptionally Simple Theory of Everything: History

-Before writing his 2007 paper, Lisi discussed his work on a Foundational Questions Institute (FQXi) forum, at an FQXi conference, and for an FQXi article.
+Before writing his 2007 paper, Lisi discussed his work at a Foundational Questions Institute (FQXi) forum, at an FQXi conference, and for an FQXi article.
 Lisi gave his first talk on E8 Theory at the Loops '07 conference in Morelia, Mexico, soon followed by a talk at the Perimeter Institute.
 John Baez commented on Lisi's work in his column This Week's Finds in Mathematical Physics, finding the idea intriguing but ending on the cautionary note that it might not be "mathematically natural to use this method to combine bosons and fermions".
 Lisi's arXiv preprint, "An Exceptionally Simple Theory of Everything", appeared on November 6, 2007, and immediately attracted attention.
 Lisi made a further presentation for the International Loop Quantum Gravity Seminar on November 13, 2007, and responded to press inquiries on an FQXi forum.
 He presented his work at the TED Conference on February 28, 2008.

 Numerous news sites reported on the new theory in 2007 and 2008, noting Lisi's personal history and the controversy in the physics community.
 The first mainstream and scientific press coverage began with articles in The Daily Telegraph and New Scientist, with articles soon following in many other newspapers and magazines.

 Lisi's paper spawned a variety of reactions and debates across various physics blogs and online discussion groups.
 The first to comment was Sabine Hossenfelder, summarizing the paper and noting the lack of a dynamical symmetry-breaking mechanism.
 Peter Woit commented, "I'm glad to see someone pursuing these ideas, even if they haven't come up with solutions to the underlying problems".
 The group blog The n-Category Café hosted some of the more technical discussions.
 Mathematician Bertram Kostant discussed the background of Lisi's work in a colloquium presentation at UC Riverside.